Souwy/Snippetstudy-primitives/README.md

 ```

 ## States deconstruction
 S0. you begin with the starting point: null
-S1.
+S1. _to be continued_

 ## State & operation back-and-forth

 state nr. | State | Operation